-- Project Protection: License Activation Key When the "License Activation Key" option is selected, the project file is encrypted when saved.
-Each time the project file is opened, the system confirms that the MTL Tofino Configurator is using the same LAK that it had when the project was created.
+Project Protection: License Activation Key

+When the "License Activation Key" option is selected, the project file is encrypted when saved.
+Each time the project file is opened, the system confirms that the Eaton Tofino Configurator is using the same LAK that it had when the project was created.
 If the LAK is different, then the file cannot be decrypted.
-This is a low level of security, but it restricts computers that are running other copies of MTL Tofino Configurator software from viewing or modifying your projects-provided that the LAK is not shared outside the company. - ▶ Project Protection: Password When the "Password" option is selected, the project file is encrypted when saved.
+This is a low level of security, but it restricts computers that are running other copies of Eaton Tofino Configurator software from viewing or modifying your projects-provided that the LAK is not shared outside the company.

+• Project Protection: Password

+When the "Password" option is selected, the project file is encrypted when saved.
 Each time the project file is opened, the user will be prompted for the project password.
 If the password entered is incorrect, then the file cannot be decrypted or opened.
-This is a higher level of security, as it restricts unauthorized users from viewing or modifying your projects. - Administrator Password When the "Use Administrator Password" option is selected, the user is unable to make administrative changes to the project file, such as changing the Project Protection settings, attempting to move the project file to a new location, or modifying audit log settings.
-When activated, users attempting to make these changes are prompted for the administrative password.
+This is a higher level of security, as it restricts unauthorized users from viewing or modifying your projects.